 And maybe it will, but is it truly going to hurt to consume less?
 To have patchy brown lawn or fountains that use recycled water?

-Regardless I’d highly recommend a visit here.
+Regardless I’d highly recommend a visit to Hoover Dam.
 Especially if you find yourself in Sin City.
 It’s a short drive from town and is a place that needs to be seen to be believed.
 Or at least to cross off your bucketlist.
 It is one the seven wonders of the world and that should be motivation enough.